Bayesian Inference of Spreading Processes on Networks: Spreading processes

-Here the first element, 2, indicates that the node had two exposures when it had a single infected neighbor, and the second element, 5, indicates that the node had 5 exposures when it had 2 infected neighbors.
-The probability for node $i$ to become infected precisely at the very last exposure in the sequence of exposures captured in $\summaryCC_i(t)$ is given by
+Here the first element, $\summaryCC_{i,1}(4) = 3$, indicates that the node had 3 exposures when it had a single infected neighbor, and the second element, $\summaryCC_{i,2}(4)=5$, indicates that the node had 5 exposures when it had 2 infected neighbors.
+Let $|\summaryCC_i(t)|$ denote the length of the vector $\summaryCC_i(t)$ which corresponds to the number of infected neighbors node $i$ has by time $t$.
+In the example above $|\summaryCC_i(4)| = 2$ meaning that, at time $t=4$ node $i$ had 2 infected neighbors.
+The probability for node $i$ to become infected precisely at the very last exposure in the vector of exposures captured in $\summaryCC_i(t)$ is given by

-where $|\summaryCC_i(t)|$ denotes the length of the sequence $\summaryCC_i(t)$, i.e., it denotes the number of infected neighbors node $i$ has by time $t$, and $\summaryCC_{i,k}(t)$ denotes the $k^{th}$ element of $\summaryCC_i(t)$.
-To approximate the threshold-like behavior of the non-probabilistic complex contagion model, the likelihood of infection when a node has $k$ infected neighbors, $p_k$, is chosen as a modified logistic sigmoid function given by
+where $p_k$ is the probability of infection when a node has $k$ infected neighbors.
+To approximate the threshold-like behavior of the non-probabilistic complex contagion model of \cite{barash2012critical}, $p_k$ is modeled as a modified logistic sigmoid function:

+where $k>0$ and $F_i$ is the degree of node $i$, i.e., the number of neighbors of $i$.
+We note that $p_k$ is an increasing function of $k$.
+The minimum and maximum values of $p_k$ $(\epsilon_{\textrm{high}}$ and $\epsilon_{\textrm{low}})$, for all $k\geq 1$ are fixed to $0.001$ and $0.25$, respectively, and the shape parameter is $g=1$.
+The \textit{threshold} parameter $\threshold$ shifts the location of the threshold in the sigmoid function, approximating the effect of the relative threshold in the non-probabilistic complex contagion model.
+In a non-probabilistic complex contagion model, an exposed person could be infected only after a fraction $\threshold$ of the neighboring nodes has already been infected.
+Similarly, here the probability of infection $p_k$ is significantly higher when $k>\threshold F_i$ i.e. if a fraction greater than $\threshold$ of neighboring nodes are infected.